zeyang-shen/bioinfo-shen-lab/index.md

 ---
 ---

-# zeyang-shen's Website
+# Shen Lab Website

-An engaging 1-3 sentence description of your lab.
+Shen Lab at Washington State Univeristy Pullman is dedicated to revealing mechanisms driving complex diseases with a combination of genomics, metagenomics, and bioinformatics.

 {% include section.html %}